dantaylor688/dantaylor688.github.io/_posts/2014-12-03-how-L1-works-simply.md

 ![plane]({{ site.url }}/assets/why-L1/L1-fig2.png "L2 ball")
 You can see there is a bit of a discrepency between the goal vector \\(\vec x\\) and the vector with minimum \\(L^2\\)-norm.
 Though the vectors look close, the difference is substantial when we start working in higher dimensions.
-This phenomenon is known as the curse of dimensionality.
 A good explanation of the problem with distance functions in high dimensions is found near the beginning of [this paper](http://www-users.cs.umn.edu/~kumar/papers/siam_hd_snn_cluster.pdf).

 Now, if we look at the \\(L^1\\) ball: